-Victorian Society slams Liverpool Council’s approval of controversial zip wire plans
+Victorian Society slams Liverpool Council’s approval of zip wire

 The Victorian Society deplores the recent decision of Liverpool City Council to grant planning permission for a zip wire between St John’s Beacon and the Central Library building.